mateyab/TCP_analyzer/README.md

 To run this program:

-1. Make sure you have Python 3 installed.
+1. Make sure your `.cap` file, tcp.py, TCPconnection.py, packet.py, and traceStatistics.py are in the same directory.
 2. Run the following command in your terminal:

     ```